 The MS Tech Sensor R&D Center is currently developing novel Tuning Fork Sensors.
-The Tuning Fork Sensors are based on the principle of dual tuning forks, which are vibrated at low frequencies.
-The scientific developments include the deposition of polymer, monolayer and antibody coatings, which are applied on the active surface of the sensors.
+The Tuning Fork Sensors are based on the principle of dual tuning forks, which vibrate at low frequencies.
+The scientific developments include the deposition of polymer, monolayer and antibody coatings, which are applied to the active surface of the sensors.

-The Tuning Fork Sensors coated with selective coatings are designed for operation in gas, vapor and liquid phases.
-As the Tuning Fork Sensors is progressively covered by a liquid, a shift in frequency occurs, which activates the relay output.
+The Tuning Fork Sensors are designed for operation in gas, vapor and liquid phases.
+As the Tuning Fork Sensors are progressively covered by a liquid, a shift in frequency occurs, which activates the relay output.
 The Tuning Fork Sensor is often used in conditions where there may be frequent composition changes in the liquid.

 Tuning Fork Sensor Array